I am a visual artist based in Melbourne, Australia.

 My artworks can be found in the Artists’ Books Collection at the State Library of Queensland, Mackay Regional Art Collection at Artspace Mackay and private collections in Australia and United Kingdom.

 I also work part time as an administrator.
-My most recent roles include project coordinator for the public art program (2011 to 2014) at City of Melbourne, and grants administrator for the small business and social enterprise grants programs (2014 to present) also at City of Melbourne.
+My roles include project coordinator for the public art program (2011 to 2014) at City of Melbourne, and grants administrator for the small business and social enterprise grants programs (2014 to 2018) also at City of Melbourne.
 I currently manage two grants programs at the Department of Environment, Land, Water and Planning for the Victorian State Government.

 And if you’d like to hear about my upcoming exhibitions, discuss sales or commissions, or just say hello, please make contact.

 All photographic documentation by Matthew Stanton, unless otherwise indicated.